c-baker3/ENVS-193DS-homework-03/README.md

 ## General information

-This repo was created to track progress on Callie Baker's ENVS-193-DS assignment titled "Homework 3".
+This repo was created to track progress on Callie Baker's ENVS-193-DS assignment: Homework 3.

 ## Data and file information

 The `code` folder includes all code used for the assignment.

-The `data` folder includes all data files for used for the assignment.
+The `data` folder includes all data files used for the assignment.

+The `anova.pics` filder includes all image files used for the assignment.

 ## Rendered output